Kim Ki-duk

-Kim Ki-duk (Korean: 김기덕 [kim ɡidʌk̚]; 20 December 1960 – 11 December 2020) was a South Korean film director and screenwriter, noted for his idiosyncratic art-house cinematic works.
+Kim Ki-duk (Korean: 김기덕 [kim ɡidʌk̚]; 20 December 1960 – 11 December 2020) was a South Korean filmmaker, noted for his idiosyncratic art-house cinematic works.
 His films have received many distinctions in the festival circuit, rendering him one of the most important contemporary Asian film directors.

-His major festival awards include the Golden Lion at 69th Venice International Film Festival for Pietà, a Silver Lion for Best Director at 61st Venice International Film Festival for 3-Iron, a Silver bear for Best Director at 54th Berlin International Film Festival for Samaritan Girl, and the Un Certain Regard prize at 2011 Cannes Film Festival for Arirang.
+His major festival awards include the Golden Lion at 69th Venice International Film Festival for Pietà, a Silver Lion for Best Director at 61st Venice International Film Festival for 3-Iron, a Silver Bear for Best Director at 54th Berlin International Film Festival for Samaritan Girl, and the Un Certain Regard prize at 2011 Cannes Film Festival for Arirang.
 His most widely known feature is Spring, Summer, Fall, Winter... and Spring (2003), included in film critic Roger Ebert's Great Movies.
 Two of his films served as official submissions for the Academy Award for Best International Feature Film as South Korean entries.
 He gave scripts to several of his former assistant directors including Juhn Jai-hong (Beautiful and Poongsan) and Jang Hoon (Rough Cut).

 Early life and education

 Kim was born on 20 December 1960 in Ponghwa, North Kyŏngsang.
 In 1990, he went to Paris to study fine arts, but instead he spent two years working there on the streets as a portrait painter.
-He served for five years in the South Korean Marine Corps, becoming a non-commissioned officer.
+He served for five years in the South Korean marine corps, becoming a non-commissioned officer.